jerryrile/fedora_zfs_root/README.md

 #### stage2.sh
 - Once the system has completed installing the BaseOS it will then instantiate a CHROOT environment and copy the stage2.sh script to it and launch the script.
 - The stage2 script will continue the installation process by Compiling the OpenZFS kernel module and loading it in to the initramfs
-- Installin grub2 to the boot disk and BPOOL ZFS volume.
+- Installing grub2 to the boot disk and BPOOL ZFS volume.
 - Installing any remaining package groups.
-Such as the Desktop Environment and Applications sets such as Firefox, Chrome, LibreOffice, and Visualstuido Code.
+Such as the Desktop Environment and applications sets such as Firefox, Chrome, LibreOffice, and Visualstuido Code.
 - Once completed the system will exit the CHROOT environment and shutdown the system.
 At this point the installation medium can be removed and you can boot into your newly created bootable ZFS root Fedora Linux system.

 #### PLEASE NOTE !!!